 The town has developed several population projections with varying assumptions about the average annual growth rate.
-The projected housing units for all growth projections is based on an average household size of 2.6 people.
-In the regional scenario planning projections, the Indianapolis MPO plans for the McCordsville population in 2050 to be 13,000, a quite conservative estimate.
+The projected housing units for all growth projections are based on an average household size of 2.6 people.
+The projections show the potential growth rates and the year that McCordsville would "build out" given average density assumptions for different placetypes.
+The assumed build out population is 47,760.
+The build out year is highlighted.